stenglein-lab/2017_GDW/exercises/WGA.md

 - Once finished, look at the dot plots for the various alignments.
 There is one alignment for each scaffold in the genome used as the "reference".
   - What do you notice about alignments in long scaffolds versus short scaffolds?
   - What does the overall % simialrity look like?
 Are these two genomes very similar?
+- If you are feeling lucky, repeat the alignment using Mauve.... it might finish before the end of this session.
+Otherwise, let's move on to one more alignment.

+This last section of the WGA Geneious tutorial will align multiple *Yersinia pestis* genomes.
+- Create a new folder inside the "WGA_PRACTICE" folder: Select File -> New -> Folder and let's call it "YERSINIA"
+- Open, or drag and drop, the file "Yersina pestis complete genomes.geneious" from the course datasets on the hard drive into your folder
+- There are many genomes, and even though bacterial, will take too long to align all of them.
+- Select your favorite three *Y. pestis* genomes and align them using Mauve as described above.
+Should take ~10 minutes.